top of page

 The Fine Tuning of the Cosmological Constant

-Okay, the last example is the cosmological constant, which is one of the most impressive examples of fine tuning.
+Our final example of fine tuning is the cosmological constant - one of the most impressive examples of fine tuning.
 The cosmological constant is the constant that comes up in general relativity.
 All the other constants we've been discussing have really come from quantum mechanics.
 This is the one constant of general relativity, which governs space-time and the evolution of the entire universe.

 But in 1998, through measuring distance supernovae, cosmologists measured the cosmological constant to be about three times 10 to the minus 122.
 Again, that's a decimal point, followed by 121 zeros and then a three.
 If it only had 119 zeros, we wouldn't be here right now.
 The discovery of the incredibly small, yet nonzero value for the cosmological constant served as the major impetus for many scientists to take the clue of fine tuning seriously.